-The following discussions describe blueberry plants grown using the deciduous production system.
-In south Florida, and in protected structures in central and north-central Florida, blueberries are sometimes grown using the evergreen production system where plants retain their leaves through winter and do not enter winter dormancy.
-With evergreen production, freeze avoidance is practiced by planting in southern locations where hard freezes are uncommon, or in tunnels.
-For more information on evergreen production of blueberry in Florida, see EDIS publication HS1362, Evergreen Production Systems for Southern Highbush Blueberries in Florida.
+The following discussion on dormancy and cold hardiness describes blueberry plants grown using the deciduous production system.
+In central and south Florida, and in protected structures in central and north Florida, blueberries are frequently grown using the evergreen production system where plants retain their leaves through winter and do not enter winter dormancy.
+With evergreen production, freeze avoidance is practiced partly by planting in more southern locations where hard freezes are not as common, or in tunnels; although, freeze protection is still required at times in central and south Florida.
+Thus, much of the information and discussion below on freeze protection strategies are applicable to both types of production systems.
+For more information on evergreen production of blueberry in Florida, see EDIS publication #HS1362, Evergreen Production Systems for Southern Highbush Blueberries in Florida.

 Most temperate zone plants, including blueberry, enter a dormant period during late fall and winter characterized by no growth and greatly reduced metabolic activity of aboveground parts.
 This dormant condition is a defense mechanism that enables plants to survive cold.
 The development of dormancy and cold hardiness is a gradual process.
 In response to shorter days and lower temperatures during the fall, blueberry plant growth slows, dormancy begins to develop, and cold hardiness increases.
 Even before cold temperatures occur, blueberries develop a certain amount of cold hardiness.
 Exposure to cool temperatures greatly accelerates dormancy development and increases cold hardiness.
 Later in the winter, as temperatures continue to drop, cold hardiness continues to increase.
 Fully dormant blueberry plants are quite cold hardy and seldom suffer serious damage from cold weather in Florida.